joaquinlpereyra/twitterImgBot/README.md

 * tweepy
 * [Twitter tokens](https://dev.twitter.com/oauth/overview/application-owner-access-token)

 You'll probably also want a task scheduler like cron to [fully automate the bot](#live-example-and-full-automation-idea).
+If you use a task scheduler, set the script to run **AT LEAST** once every five minutes and use the execution_chance option to control how often the bot should tweet.
+If you run the script less than every five minutes, the bot can miss some requests.
+This is a bug to be fixed in the next version.

 Python3 comes with pretty much every modern distro, but you probably don't have tweepy installed.
 You should install pip.
 ```sudo apt-get install python3-pip``` and then tweepy ```pip install tweepy```.